Apple's iOS 27 Puts Siri AI Front and Center While Smoothing Out the Rest of the iPhone

 Apple is also extending AI-powered features into several core apps.
 Safari can organize large collections of tabs by topic and monitor webpages for changes.
 The Phone app can surface contextual information during calls, while Messages, Mail and Calendar gain tools that use personal context to suggest actions and streamline routine tasks.

 Shortcuts receives one of the more notable upgrades in the release.
 Users can create automations using natural language rather than manually assembling workflows, lowering the barrier to one of Apple’s most powerful productivity tools.
+The feature reflects Apple’s broader effort to make advanced software capabilities accessible through everyday language rather than technical configuration.

 The Home app is also gaining new capabilities.
 Supported security cameras can record and stream in 4K resolution, while Apple Intelligence can generate descriptions of recorded footage, connect related clips from multiple cameras and allow users to search recordings using natural language.

-Additional updates include custom equalizer controls for supported AirPods models, larger widget sizes, improved shared photo libraries, and new health features that provide insights related to perimenopause through cycle tracking.
+Additional updates include custom equalizer controls for supported AirPods models, larger widget sizes, improved shared photo libraries and new health features that provide insights related to perimenopause through cycle tracking.

 Developer betas are available immediately, with public beta testing scheduled to begin in July.
 Apple expects iOS 27 to reach general availability later this year as part of its annual software release cycle.